REF 2029: What Next?

 1:20 pm

-People, Culture & Environment (PCE): Insights & Next Steps
+Strategy, People, and Research Environment (SPRE): Early insights & Next Steps

-With new guidance and pilot outcomes expected in December, this session explores the strategic role of PCE in REF 2029.
+With new guidance and PCE pilot outcomes released in December, this session explores the strategic role of SPRE in REF 2029.

 • Preparing institutions for stronger expectations around environment evidence